dustinpfister/blog_posts/_posts/phaser-physics-getting-started.md

 ## 2 - A bounding Ball example

 So if you are just starting out with using a physics engine in phaser ce A good start would be just a simple bounding ball example.
 So lets get this one out of the way.
 The Phaser.Physics.Arcade physics engine is running by default with phaser so there is no need to call [physics.startSystem](https://photonstorm.github.io/phaser-ce/Phaser.Physics.html#startSystem) to start that engine which will be used in this example.

 ### 2.1 - The create ball helper

+So this helper will create a ball sprite, and enable physics for the sprite which will make it so I now have a Sprite.body property that contains many THREE.Point values that can be used to set things like gravity, bounce, and drag.
+For this example I also make sure to set the body.collideWorldBounds boolean set to true so that the ball will bounce off the boundaries of the game world.

 ```js
 var createBall = function () {